 Early History of the Cokefield family

-Another 249 words (18 lines of text) covering the years 1170, 1275, 1198 and 1327 are included under the topic Early Cokefield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cokefield research.
+Another 128 words (9 lines of text) covering the years 1170, 1275, 1198 and 1327 are included under the topic Early Cokefield History in all our PDF Extended History products and printed products wherever possible.